 The largest non-native (invasive) snakes in the United States are the Burmese python and green anaconda.
 They are listed together because they have a similar story.
 Both are found only in the southernmost tip of Florida, in the Everglades.
 While there is a breeding population of Burmese pythons, there are only a very few green anacondas.
 They are not from here but were accidentally introduced by people who released them as pets or by improperly secured pets escaping.
 The tropical environment makes a suitable home for these snakes, and without any real predators, Burmese pythons have become a big problem.
 Let’s take a look at how big they are:

-- Burmese Pythons: largest one recorded in the US was 18 feet 10 inches long.
+- Burmese Pythons: the largest one recorded in the US was 18 feet 10 inches long.

-- Green Anacondas: green anacondas are the largest snakes in the world and can reach 18-22 feet long.
+- Green Anacondas: Green anacondas are the heaviest snakes in the world and can reach 18–22 feet long, though reticulated pythons are generally longer.

 What is the Largest Venomous Snake in the United States?